 How to block the ability to make changes to accounts and volume limits on iPhone and iPad

-- Tap on General.
+- Tap Screen Time.

-Tap on Restrictions.
+Tap Content & Privacy Restrictions.

 - Volume Limit